 After being in operation for 15 months, the RACGP’s PEP Specialist Stream appears to be designed to block overseas trained GPs from working in Australia – even in regional and rural areas.

-We continue to see more inefficiencies occurring within the RACGP that are resulting in a reduced supply of GPs for rural and outer metropolitan areas.
+We continue to see more inefficiencies occurring within the RACGP that are resulting in a reduced supply of GPs for rural jobs and outer metropolitan areas.
 The situation begs the question, “Why have DPA areas at all if we are not helping practices in those locations recruit GPs”.

 “Some GPs are finding the new processes so arduous, that they are reconsidering the decision to move to Australia” says Megan Lewis, Registration Manager at Alecto.
 “Some formal and informal sources tell us that this is exactly what the Department of Health wants as it will help to curb Medicare spending.”